10darts/documentation/reference/android/client/inotifications.rst

 .. java:method:: public boolean notificationHasImage(Notification notification)
    :outertype: INotifications

-   Return true if the notification should have an image
+   Return true if the notification should have an image.

    :param notification: notification containing data to build the notification
    :return: true if the notification should contain a custom image.